jjdblast/bigdata-pipeline_wiki/Analyze-Data.md

 ```

 ### Tableau Integration
-* Query the Hive ThriftServer outside of Docker on port 30000
+* Query the Hive ThriftServer from *outside* of Docker on port `30000`
 * Connect Tableau to Spark SQL using the following
 ```
 Select Spark SQL Integration
-Server:  Result of `boot2docker ip` (ie. 192.168.59.103)
+Server:  127.0.0.1
 Port:  30000
 Username:  hiveuser
 Password:  <empty>